lsst-dm/dmtn-007/index.rst

 The background gradients in the two pre-subtraction images are presumed to be identical and thus they add either one, three or six additional parameters for a 0th, 1st, or 2nd-order polynomial model (default is 1st).
-The current (updated) implementation now pre-fits the background gradient to only the pixels outside of the footprint (but within the footprint bounding box) via least-squares (``numpy.linalg.lstsq``) which is significantly more efficient than including the gradient as part of a joint nonlinear dipole fit.
+Update(1): The implementation was updated to pre-fit the background gradient to only the pixels outside of the footprint (but within the footprint bounding box) via least-squares (``numpy.linalg.lstsq``) which is significantly more efficient than including the gradient as part of a joint nonlinear dipole fit.
 Thus, the gradient is removed (subtracted) from the pre-subtraction image data prior to conducting the dipole parameter estimation.
+Update(2):
+The background is now fit to a 2nd-order Chebyshev polynomial using ``afw.math.makeBackground``, which adds flexibility and robustness, in addition to being slightly more efficient than the linear model fitting described above.

 Parameter initialization is an important factor affecting robustness of the optimization.
 The initial centroids are set as the pixel